 • Subtropical desert ‒ significant differences in temperature between different parts of the year.
 The difference between day and night is also rather large.
 Frosty nights occur in the winter.
 The precipitation is too small for the soil to be covered by vegetation.

 • Tropical desert ‒ only small differences in temperature between different parts of the year.
 In contrast there are significant differences between day and night.
 It does not rain enough for vegetation to cover the ground.

 • Tropical grassland ‒ little or no differences in temperature over the year.
 On the other hand, there is a large difference between a rainy and a dry season.
 It rains enough for vegetation to cover the ground.
 Yet it is not enough for the landscape to be covered in woods.
 On Earth the result is a tropical savanna or a frost-free steppe.

 • Tropical forest and woodland with seasonal rain ‒ small to significant differences in temperature over the year.
 The most important thing limiting vegetation is the difference between a rainy and a dry season.
 On Earth this forest is called monsoon forest.

 • Tropical rainforest ‒ about the same warmth all over the year.
 It also rains all year round although the amounts of rain can vary.
 The result is the densest and most lush forests imaginable.

 I have not made any differences between forest and open woodland.
 Neither have I made any difference between treeless plain and savanna.
 The differences in climate due to temperature are more important to me.

-This page was last changed on the 7th of Mars 2023.
+This page was last changed on the 6th of September 2023.